 Swiping away your app while remote debugging it.
 Not the same as viewing the logcat but launching your app as a remote debug process.

-Swiping away your app from the recent apps on list on a Xiaomi device.
+Swiping away your app from the recent apps on the list on a Xiaomi device.

-Automatically on some devices due to custom Android tweaks done by manufactures.
+Automatically on some devices due to custom Android tweaks done by manufacturers.
 Steps below on disabling this per device

 Step 1: Settings --> Advanced Settings or Power Saving --> Battery Manager or Protected Apps --> select the Planable app to protect it.

 Step 2: Settings --> Apps or Notification Manager --> Advanced or Notify for your app --> Ignore Battery Optimizations, select the app and ignore it.

 Step 3: Settings --> Notification Panel & Status Bar --> Notification Center, select the app, then activate "Allow Notifications" and also "Priority Display".
 Full Instructions.

 Pre-EMUI 5.0 / Android 7 - Go to Settings > "Protected apps", check the Planable.
 Full Instructions

 Settings --> Power Manager --> Background App Management, select the Planable App and ignore it.